Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 The struct has one member for each of the dictionary's members with the same name except the first letter uppercased and prefixed with "m".
-The members that are required or have default values have types as described under the corresponding WebIDL type in this document.
+The members that are required or have default values have types as described under the corresponding Web IDL type in this document.
 The members that are not required and don't have default values have those types wrapped in [`Optional<>`](#optional-t).